Complete Guide to Handling Japanese in Python: From Character Encoding to Morphological Analysis

 Handling JSON Files

-JSON (JavaScript Object Notation) is a lightweight format commonly used for storing and transferring data.
-In Python, you can easily work with JSON data using the json module.
+JSON (JavaScript Object Notation) is a lightweight format commonly used for saving and transferring data.
+In Python, you can easily handle JSON data using the json module.

 Reading JSON Files